ResearchObject/ro-python/README.md

 ro-python library

 This repository is a partial fork of [ro-manager](https://github.com/wf4ever/ro-manager) in order to
-- separate out core RO python tooling
+- Separate out core RO python tooling from the ro-manager
-- and refactor as a general ro library
+- Refactor what was there as a general, re-useable ro library
+- Bring the tooling in line with the RO Bundle specification @ https://researchobject.github.io/specifications/bundle/